STAT540-UBC/seminar-08/sm7_gsa_network.md

     ## 5: 1.415802e-13 1.123672e-09   1451635_at
     ## 6: 1.857330e-13 1.123672e-09 1422929_s_at

-## We want to convert the probe names to gene symbols/ENSEMBL IDs (and human orthologs, too)
+## We want to convert the probe names to gene symbols used in gene set databases

 Sometimes, the authors forget to attach feature annotation information;
 then, you must manually map these to gene symbols or ENSEMBL IDs